-After the pattern has been drawn, the stylist prints it out and cuts the material according to the pattern pieces.
-The stylist also makes a lay plan, i.e. plans how the individual pattern pieces should be placed on the material to minimise the use of material.
-The less material waste, the better.
-In our workroom, our sewing technicians Eivor and Marie then sew samples of all new bra models and work with the stylists to adjust and improve them throughout the process.
-We start by sewing a bra in a B cup and check that this fits well.
-We then sew a C cup and so on up through the sizes.
+After the pattern has been drawn, the pattern maker prints it out and cuts the material according to the pattern pieces.
+In our workroom, our sewing technicians Eivor and Marie then sew samples of all new bra styles and work with the pattern makers to adjust and improve them throughout the process.
+We start by sewing a bra in a B-cup and check that this fits well.
+We then sew a C-cup and so on up through the sizes.

 ”A single bra has approx. 60 seams and requires 65 different steps to put all the pieces together”

 For a bra to have optimal fit, it’s not enough to just to try it on a tailor’s dummy, we also need to try it on a real body so we can see how it fits and feels, and works when moving.
-That’s why we call in women of different sizes to our workroom for testing.
-We often have to sew one model several times after testing to really get a perfect fit in all situations.
+That’s why we call in women of different sizes to our atelier for a personal fitting.
+We often have to sew one style several times after the fitting to really get a perfect fit in all situations.
 When grading between small and big cups, much can differ along the way.
-A B cup and an H cup place very different demands on the design and material.
+A B-cup and an H-cup place very different demands on the design and material.

 For everything to work as well as possible, everyone in the design department has to work very closely together.
-Everyone depends on everyone else and on the test group of women.
-The stylists also have to sync their work with each other and be fairly close in their fitting work so that when the models come to the workroom there are several bra models from the collection for them to try.
+Everyone depends on everyone else and on the test panel of women who are our fitting-models.
+The pattern makers also have to sync their work with each other and be fairly close in their fitting work so that when the test-panel come to the atelier for the personal fitting sessions there are several bra styles from the collection for them to try.
 This whole process back and forth continues for quite a long time.

-When we have finished the bra models in all the sizes, we send a perfect, exactly sewn garment in a certain size together with the pattern and descriptive documents to our factory.
-After one sample of each size has been sewn, a sewing technician together with our material buyer and quality technician travel there to go through all the samples together with our colleagues at the factory.
+When we have finished the bra styles in all the sizes, we send a perfect, exactly sewn garment in a certain size together with the pattern and descriptive documents to our own production facility which is in Tallinn, Estonia.
+After one sample of each size has been sewn, a sewing technician together with our material purchaser and quality technician travel there to go through all the samples together with our colleagues in Tallinn.
 All the sizes are tested and measured to make sure they correspond to the measurement lists and do not deviate.
 This is very important as our products are sold online.
 Customers must be able to rely on the sizing tables.